MurphyStudebaker/notion-emoji/README.md

 ## Data

-The data files are too large to upload directly to GitHub.
+The complete data files of around 2K emojis and their embeddings are too large to upload directly to GitHub.
 Thus, an abbreviated sample is given in `/data/`.

 ## Resources